daniellionel01/gleam-llm/README.md

 ## Methodology

-To achieve our goal, there are multiple milestones to achieve first:
+To achieve our goal, here is an outline of our approach:

 1. create an evaluator that takes a case (which is a description of a gleam program for the LLM), prompts the LLM and automatically evaluates the output, giving it a maximum of 5 iterations to give us a correct gleam program.